AnonymousUser198769/MODELS2025-Artifacts/README.md

 Especially, the component languages part in the bottom right shows the differentiation between homogeneous/heterogeneous.
 For example, ADLs have homogeneous components, while our approach allows heterogeneous modeling languages.
 ![Featuer model to compare coordination approaches](./feature-model.svg)

+The feature model is currently unpublished, so we did not explain all details or describe our methodology.

 # Maude Implementation

 The implementation of our approach in Maude and its application to the use case is described in these artifacts.